stanwood/handbook/md_manual.md

 ### 3. Wits

 I enjoy laughing and make other people laugh.
 My heroes are Stephen Fry, Hugh Laurie, Monty Python, Eddy Izzard, Dave Chappelle, Chris Rock, Stephen Colbert, Jon Stewart and [UK inventor of the office].
-Play on words especially entertain me.
+Play on words especially entertains me.

 Feel free to make fun of me, but be smart about it.